cool-RR/PySnooper/README.md

 # Example #

-We're writing a function that converts a number to binary, by returing a list of bits.
+We're writing a function that converts a number to binary, by returning a list of bits.
 Let's snoop on it by adding the `@pysnooper.snoop()` decorator:

     import pysnooper